 Clover sprouts are similar in look and taste to alfalfa sprouts, but are a bit milder in flavor.
 Use red clover seeds for sprouting, as white clover sprouts can have a bitter, earthy taste.
-Before you begin, make sure you have the right equipment for sprouting clover seeds.
+Before you begin, make sure you have the right sprouting equipment clover seeds.

 INSTRUCTIONS FOR SPROUTING CLOVER SEEDS